 Usually, bottlenecks in either the internal infrastructure or customer-facing processes can be identified.
 Once these bottlenecks are removed, the business can scale with less resistance.

-Asking your IT provider to give you a 12-month roadmap for technology success is a great starting point.
+Asking your IT provider to give you a 12-month roadmap (including an emergency action plan) for technology success is a great starting point.

 Give Workers Freedom to Work From Anywhere

 If there's one thing COVID-19 is teaching us, it's that every business that has the ability to work remotely--should make sure they have the option to do so when needed.

 The old factory-style business model has been disrupted.
 Soon, 50% of the American workforce will be remote, and by 2027, freelancers are expected to become the workforce majority.

 There are simple IT solutions now that allow workers to be able to work from anywhere on any device.

 With the advantages of worker flexibility (reduced office costs, higher worker retention and productivity) comes enhanced security risks.
 Companies must also have the right communication infrastructure in place to make workers feel connected to the team wherever they are.